 What Is A Home Warranty or Protection Plan?

 These are service contracts that cover major and minor home appliances and systems (water heater, garbage disposal, electrical system, interior plumbing, etc).
 With these plans you pay a deductible for service and the service is covered up to a pre-determined limit.

 The typical policy covers: the furnace, air conditioning, kitchen appliances, water heater, trash compactor, electrical system (fuses and interior wiring), and interior plumbing, but there are some serious exclusions.
 For example, if a pipe bursts because something gets stuck, it’s covered.
 If a pipe bursts because it freezes, it’s not covered.
-While a home warranty offers some protection against some problems, YOU are still responsible for the deductible, usually under $75.Client Testimonials
+While a home warranty offers some protection against some problems, YOU are still responsible for the deductible, usually $75 to $100.Client Testimonials